 The annual dues for Way Out West Tent Memberships are due each January.
-We need your dues to be paid on time, so we can continue to cover our expenses for renting The Mayflower Club, purchasing hot dogs and condiments, cakes, and postage to mail our newsletters.
-Our dues for a single membership is $30, for couple memberships $45, and for family memberships $50.
-In 2017, we will have five regular meetings and one Special Event meeting.
-Your dues will cover admission to all five regular meetings, You will receive a membership discount for our Special Event meeting, a meeting that will include a full meal and entertainment.
+We need your dues to be paid on time, so we can continue to cover our expenses for renting The Mayflower Club, purchasing cakes, condiments, and postage to mail our newsletters.
+Your dues will cover admission to all five regular meetings and a discount for our Special Event.
+Rates are listed in the column to the right.

 Please make your checks out to "Way Out West Tent" and mail those checks to Lori McCaffery, 4313 Woodland Avenue, Burbank, CA 91505 or bring your checks to our January meeting.
-Mailing your check is preferred and you can pay in December or January, so we can avoid long check-in lines at our January meeting.
+Mailing your check is preferred so we can avoid long check-in lines at our January meeting.
 Thanks for your continued support of our Tent.

 We would like to take a moment to mention the passing of Dwain Smith of New York.
 Dwain served as the Correspondence Secretary for the entire Sons of the Desert Organization for many years.
 If you first found us by writing a letter to an address in New York asking if there were any tents in Los Angeles, Dwain was probably the person that wrote back to you.
 He had attended all of the International Conventions, including two in Los Angeles.
 Thanks for those at our last meeting who signed the condolence cards for Dwain's daughters, Barbara and Penny.
 Dwain was a "one of a kind" friend to the Wileys.
 We'll miss him.